 And the stakes for customer-facing staff keep rising.

-And these trends are mirrored in candidate expectations of your recruitment process.
+These trends are mirrored in candidate expectations of your recruitment process.

 Snap.

-And negative reviews can have a significant impact on consumer behaviour, making 92% of consumers less likely to use a business.
+Plus, 79% of consumers say they trust online reviews as much as personal recommendations from friends or family.
+Negative reviews can have a significant impact on consumer behaviour, making 92% of consumers less likely to use a business.

 Same in recruitment.

-So if we check what consumers want from a great digital experience, it’s likely to mirror candidate aspirations?
+So, if we check what consumers want from a great digital experience, it’s likely to mirror candidate aspirations.